There’s more than wine and tango in this neighborhood. La Boca is unique and filled with a rich history.

 Follow the yellow brick road.
 No, you won’t get to OZ, but if you’re in Buenos Aires, there's a chance that you'll find your wait to a colorful neighborhood, quite similar to a rainbow.
 We’re talking about the brightly colored and happening place in the city: La Boca.

 If you're planning a trip to Buenos Aires, and you already have your online eVisa, then you can't lose the opportunity to meet this amazing place.
 In this article, we will give you the main reasons why.

 Take a Walking Tour of Famous La Boca in Buenos Aires

-Each house is uniquely painted and possess a story.
-There are a few home which have since been modified and transformed into museums, offering a place of refuge for timely artifacts and artwork.
-On the streets, you will be captivated by music and lively tango from locals.
+Each house is uniquely painted and possesses a story.
+There are a few homes that have been modified and transformed into museums, offering a place of refuge for timely artifacts and artwork.
+On the streets, you will be captivated by the music and lively tango from locals.
 If one catches your eye or ear, tip.
-It’s much appreciated for these hard working artists.
+It’s much appreciated for these hard-working artists.

 Wear comfortable shoes as it will take a bit to get through.
 For safety reasons, we definitely recommend you take a tour during the daytime.
 La Boca can get rough at night, especially to those who are wandering into unfamiliar territory.
 Always be aware of your surroundings.
 Colorful buildings can blind you, literally if the sun hits it just right.
 Be smart but have fun!

 Don't forget that you can get your Argentinan eVisa by applying online with iVisa.
 This way, you'll be one step closer to know not only La Boca but all the beauties that are hidden in Argentina!